ankit-apk/dart_cli/README.md

-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+A command-line application which creates flutter app with specified dependencies before hand.
 # dart_cli